daroldso/linux-server-configuration/README.md

  1. Connect to the database: `\c itemcatalog`.
  1. Revoke all rights from public: `REVOKE ALL ON SCHEMA public FROM public;`.
  1. Lock down the permissions to only let catalog role perform CRUD action on tables: `GRANT ALL ON SCHEMA public TO catalog;`.
- 1. Log out from PostgreSQL: `\q`.
-Then return to the grader user: $ exit.

 Inside the Flask application, connection string is changed to
 ```